Arania/gitpusshuten-website/content/documentation/modules/bundler.md

 With Bundler enabled, it'll add a post deploy hook to the stack of deploy hooks that invokes the `bundle install --without test development` command after pushing your application to ensure all gems are installed for your application.

 Adding the Bundler module also enables the `bundler` CLI command.
 There is only one command: `bundle`.

-To use this you basically run it like so:

 <% code do %>
 gitpusshuten bundler bundle for staging